-You don’t need to be a “sneakerhead” to appreciate a pair of clean white shoes.
-You also don’t need complicated instructions to remove spilled drinks, deal with muddy streets, or handle scuffed heels.
+You don’t need to be a sneakerhead to appreciate a pair of clean shoes.
+You also don’t need complicated instructions to deal with spilled drinks, muddy streets, or scuffed heels.

-Take our word for it: It’s much easier to clean sneakers that have been filled with balled-up newspaper.
-You can also use paper towels or some old dish towels.
+It’s much easier to clean sneakers that have been filled with balled-up newspaper, paper towels, or some old dish towels.

 2. Remove Excess Dirt

-Take your shoes outside and knock the soles together to loosen dirt.
-Remove larger amounts of dirt or debris with an auto detailing brush or old toothbrush.
+Take your shoes outside and loosen dirt by knocking the soles together.
+Remove larger debris with an auto detailing brush or old toothbrush.

 3. Wash the Laces & Insoles